zimtsui/deque/README.md

 4. `clear()` removes all elements.

 these methods above return the queue itself and you can call them in a chain.

-# drawbacks

-this class is implemented by *Proxy*, so:

-1. it cannot be directly extended.
-2. `new Queue() instanceof Queue` returns false.